-Ground-mounted solar photovoltaic farms will only be supported where:
+Ground-mounted solar photovoltaic farms will be supported provided that:

-- A. They are on previously developed (brownfield) or non-agricultural land; - B. Their location is selected sensitively and well-planned so that the proposals do not adversely impact on any Features of Local Heritage Interest: - C. The proposal's visual impact has been fully assessed and addressed in accordance with Planning Practice Guidance on landscape assessment (Planning Practice Guidance ref: 5-013-20150327); and - D. The installations are removed when no longer in use and the land is restored to its previous use.
+- A. Wherever possible, previously developed (brownfield) or nonagricultural land is used: - B. Their location in the landscape is selected sensitively; - C. Their impact on heritage assets, where applicable, has been fully assessed and addressed; - D. Their visual impact, both individually and cumulatively, has been fully addressed and assessed in accordance with the applicable current guidance; and - E. The installations are removed when they are no longer in use and the land is fully restored.